Why Intelligence And Overconfidence In Trading Is Bad

 I haven’t seen much correlation between good trading and intelligence….Many outstandingly intelligent people are horrible traders….Avearge intelligence is enough.
 Beyond that, emotional makeup is more important. …Anyone with average intelligence can learn to trade.
 This is not rocket science.

 I totally agree with Eckhardt.
 Why should intelligence be so important for good trading?
 Intelligence is overrated.
 Discipline, patience, knowledge, attention to detail and some creativity are much more important than intelligence.
 I have taken an IQ test twice (in English, which might underestimate my score).
 I scored just BELOW average both times.
 Still, I have performed quite well in trading: 12 years of day trading and just two losing months (both in 2012).
 Obviously, I don’t consider myself stupid, but my intelligence is at best average.
 I believe I have other characters that make up for my lack of intelligence.

 If you’re intelligent you might become very confident.
 True, confidence is important, but overconfidence is lethal to your account.
-Coupled with a big ego that is a sure way to financial ruin in the markets.
+Coupled with a big ego that is a sure way to the financial risk of ruin in the markets.